No one faces cancer alone.

 Today, ESCA CancerSupport has expanded enormously and includes professional counselling, peer support by trained and supervised volunteers, art therapy, mindfulness, yoga, Pilates and gym class, as well as, breast cancer and bereavement support groups, specialised cancer-related workshops and more.
 In 2019, we provided over 7000 hours of service to over 200 people including 464 hours of 1:1 counselling, 3800 hours of structured support groups and workshops and almost 400 hours of peer support by trained and supervised volunteers.
-And in 2020, due to the coronavirus outbreak and stay-at-home recommendations, we rapidly scaled up our online services so that we can continue to support people remotely, even when physical meetings may not be possible.
+And in 2020, we have rapidly scaled up our online services so that we can continue to support people remotely, even when physical meetings may not be possible.

 With the generosity and fundraising efforts of the community, the highly appreciated support of our major donors, and our hugely successful annual Paddle for CancerSupport Dragon Boat Festival, we continue to expand our cancer support network and offer help that is year-round, free of charge, and accessible to everyone.